EcklerOChokola/C-Utils/README.md

 You then have to initialise the runtime to use the console.
 You can do this by using the `init_console` function

 After using the console, you need to drop the runtime to avoid multiple Javascript runtimes.
-Just use the `drop_console` function to achieve this
+Just use the `destroy_console` function to achieve this

 **Example**